 Breach of the lease terms

 The value of a short-term lease will generally decline in value because once the lease comes to an end the leasehold title is extinguished and you no longer have the right to use the property.
 Leases of less than 90 years can start to be problematic for leaseholders and should be approached with caution.
 If you have a short lease, the property can decline in value even if property prices in your area are rising.
 This means that fewer people will want to buy it when you resell; it also means that mortgage companies might be reluctant to lend on it.
-It can however be possible to agree an extension of a lease, but the landlord will normally expect a payment for agreeing to this.
+It can however be possible to agree on an extension of a lease, but the landlord will normally expect payment for agreeing to this.

 You may have the right to buy your house or flat outright this is called ‘enfranchisement’.
 While there are detailed legal procedures and legal costs involved with the process of enfranchisement, it can be a very beneficial step for the leaseholder Ensure you get professional advice and assistance from one of our experienced property solicitors.